 Most of my life has been spent in the Seattle area, which is located in the furthest parts of the Northwest United States.

-Upon graduating from high school, way back in the eighties, I spent a few years in the U.S. Navy.
-I decided I didn’t like taking orders, so I quit the military and started attending the University of Washington.
+Upon graduating from high school, I spent a few years in the U.S. Navy.
+I decided the military wasn’t for me, so I left and started attending the University of Washington.
 I graduated with a degree in electrical engineering and went to work for various companies, mostly writing computer code.

 A few years after graduating from the UW, the large semiconductor company that I was working for offered to foot the tuition bill for me to attend grad school, so I said “deal!” and attended the Oregon Health and Science University.
 About three-quarters of the way through my studies, the company laid me off, and also a bunch of others, and sent the work to India.
 I was able to complete my grad studies and came out of it with a Masters degree in Comp Sci, specializing in artificial intelligence ( AI ).

 After finishing grad school, I climbed rocks for a couple of years.
 During my rock climbing break, I spent several months in Spain, Germany, and some other countries that are good for rock climbing.

 That was probably one of the smartest decisions I’d ever made.

 When I started to get restless, I went back to work for the large semiconductor company, located in Portland, Oregon.
 I worked as a contractor to fix the broken code that came back from India.
 It was a sweet gig, as I was getting paid twice what I was making as a full-time employee.